Class of 2020 Bios

 Class of 2019 Bios

 ADAM MINORU YASUI ESTACIO was born and raised in Denver and holds a Bachelor’s Degree in Political Science from the University of Colorado at Boulder.
 After college, Adam worked in the Colorado Legislature as a legislative aide and as a campaign manager for two political campaigns for State Senate.
 Feeling the need to get out and travel, Adam then moved to New Zealand for two years, where he worked as a sustainability consultant for a brewery.
 He returned to Denver to be closer to his friends and family and joined the MGLP to connect with and find a more active role with his JA community.
-He currently works as a digital political consultant for campaigns and causes across the US and is preparing to go to law school in 2020. firstname.lastname@example.org
+He is currently a law student at the University of Denver. [email protected]

 EMILY FREEMAN was born and raised in Phoenix and lived in Chicago before moving to Miyazaki, Japan for three years.
 While living in Japan, Emily discovered her passion to improve environmental performance and earned an MS in Sustainability from Arizona State University.
-Since moving to Denver in 2011, she has worked in various sustainability positions and currently administers the City & County of Denver’s internationally certified Environmental Management System.
+Since moving to Denver in 2011, she has worked in various sustainability positions.
 Japan helped Emily find her career passion and she is seeking ways to connect her career and Japan.
 In 2018, Emily was one of ten Americans to participate in the TOMODACHI-Mitsui Leadership Program.
 And as a participant in the 2019 MGLP, Emily seeks to connect and develop stronger connections with her local Japanese/JA community.
-Through the MGLP, Emily is working with the Tri-State/Denver Buddhist Temple and Sakura Foundation to apply “kaizen” to the Cherry Blossom Festival to make it more environmentally sustainable. email@example.com
+Through the MGLP, Emily is working with the Tri-State/Denver Buddhist Temple and Sakura Foundation to apply “kaizen” to the Cherry Blossom Festival to make it more environmentally sustainable. [email protected]

 ALLYSON MASUNAGA GOTO is a fourth generation Japanese American.
 Recently returning back home to Colorado after graduating from Brown University, she is excited to reengage with the Japanese/JA community.
-With a passion for environmental sustainability, environmental justice and human rights she is currently working with Denver’s Department of Health and Environment to address the lack of healthy foods in low income and often minority communities.
-She is looking forward to being part of conversations around imagining the future and the paths we will take in order to continue to carry on the long legacy of a strong Japanese/JA community here in Colorado. firstname.lastname@example.org
+With a passion for environmental sustainability, she was instrumental in bringing sustainable options to the Cherry Blossom Festival.
+She is looking forward to being part of conversations around imagining the future and the paths we will take in order to continue to carry on the long legacy of a strong Japanese/JA community here in Colorado. [email protected]

 ALEX KIMATA was born and raised in the Denver Metro area.
 A “Double Buff,” Alex attended the University of Colorado at Boulder for his bachelor’s degree and his Juris Doctorate.
 He currently works as an associate attorney at the law firm of Milgrom & Daskam.
 As a fourth-generation Japanese-American, Alex is interested in his heritage and to more deeply explore what it means to be a Japanese American.
 He joined the MGLP to become introduced into the Japanese and JA community and find ways to give back to the community. [email protected]